spatialnetworkslab/vue-gg/docs/marks/label.md

 <MarkLabelGeo />

-First, we need geodata supplied as a json indicating the geographical coordinates of each city and their attributes.
-Here is a single data point describing the city of Lagos.
+First, we need geodata supplied as a json indicating the geographical coordinates of each city and its attributes.
+Shown here is a single data point describing the city of Lagos.

 ```json
 {